Annual Tariff/Copyright Forms

 • Jennifer Bird, Supervisor, Licensee Management, can be reached at jbird@cmrra.ca

-Note to internet-only stations: the broadcast portion of the CMRRA Reproduction Rights tariff does not apply to you and you only need to pay a flat rate for the internet portion.
-You will only be paying a flat rate of $96/year.
-You can use the same forms above, but do not enter any data into parts C or D of the form.
-Fill out only the box near the bottom under “Additional Webstreams” and include a note on the form specifying that you are an online-only non-commercial station and do not broadcast on AM/FM.
-If the form does not calculate properly for you without the top portions filled out, you can write in the numbers by hand or contact the NCRA office for assistance.
+Note to internet-only stations: the AM/FM portion of the CMRRA Reproduction Rights tariff does not apply to you, and you only need to pay a flat rate for the internet portion.
+You will only be paying a flat rate of $96/year (out of a total flat rate of $100/year with $4 going to SOCAN).
+You can use the same forms above.
+Fill out only the portion of the form for “Additional Webstreams” and include a note specifying that you are an online-only non-commercial station and do not broadcast on AM/FM.
+If you have problems submitting the form, contact the NCRA/ANREC office for assistance.

-If your station offers other webcasts aside from a simulcast (for example, streaming archives and/or secondary webcast), you must also pay another $96 per year to CMRRA (for both English and French stations).
+If your AM/FM station offers other webcasts aside from a simulcast (for example, streaming archives and/or secondary webcast), you must also pay another $96 per year to CMRRA (of a total $100 flat rate with the other $4 going to SOCAN) (for both English and French stations).
 If you have only a simulcast but no other type of webcast, you do not have to pay this extra fee.

 Re:Sound – Tariff 1.B